vanegmondgroep/engineering-best-practices/docs/ubuntu.md

 # Ubuntu

+Ubuntu is an operating system that is developed by a worldwide community of programmers as well as by employees of Ubuntu's commercial sponsor, Canonical.
+Ubuntu is based on the concept of free or open-source software, meaning that you do not pay any licensing fees for Ubuntu, and you can download, use, and share the operating system free of charge.
+Being a Linux-based operating system, Ubuntu has a well-deserved reputation for stability and security.
+Historically, Linux has proven itself to be a workhorse server operating system, and this is where, up until now, it has been most widely used and best known.

 [[toc]]

 ## Initial server setup

-Complete the steps below to prepare a server or VM for development or production.
+Complete the steps below to prepare a Ubuntu server or VM for development or production.

 * Upgrade packages: